Ahmad-Waseem/Ahmad-Waseem/README.md

 ### About Me
 - **Developer & Designer** with 3 years of experience in C#, C++, Python, and more.
 - Passionate about **Machine Learning** using TensorFlow & Scikit-learn.
-- Diving deep into **Deep Learning, NLP, and DevOps** as I pursued BS in Computer Science.
+- Diving deep into **Deep Learning, NLP, and DevOps, Linux** as I pursued BS in Computer Science.
 - Skilled in **Graphics Design** with 4 years of creative expertise.
 Kind of Artistic
 - I don’t settle for boring—if you’re not pushing boundaries, why bother?